 Based on these risk of recurrence factors, about 20% to 30% of people are considered at high risk of recurrence after mastectomy.
 Radiation would be recommended to help reduce this risk by up to 70% (for example, a 30% risk may be reduced to just under 10%).
 Treatment is given to the area where the breast used to be and sometimes to the lymph node regions nearby.

 Some people have a moderate risk of recurrence.
 They're in the "gray zone" because the cancer has characteristics that increase their risk, but not to a point where the risk is considered high.
-For example, you might have a 4 centimeter cancer and 2 lymph nodes involved.
+For example, you might have a 4 centimeter cancer.
 You and your doctor need to carefully consider your unique situation.
 Some people in the gray zone want to know they have done everything reasonable to treat the cancer, to avoid or reduce the risk of ever having to deal with it again.
 Others in the gray zone may decide not to go through with radiation therapy after a discussion with their doctors.

 When radiation is NOT an option